nocobase/nocobase/docs/en-US/api/resourcer/index.md

 ## Overview

 The interfaces in NocoBase follow a resource-oriented design pattern.
-Resourcer is mainly used to manage API resources and routes.
+Resourcer is mainly used to manage the resources and routes of API.

 ```javascript
 const Koa = require('koa');